Last updated: June 7, 2026

 Alphabetical roster

-The following list combines the TNGenWeb Marion County schools roster, the in-progress Nonie Webb catalog Old Schools, Teachers, & Students of Marion Co., Tennessee, and records from the South Pittsburg Historic Preservation Society.
+The following list combines the TNGenWeb Marion County schools roster, the late local historian Nonie Webb's catalog Old Schools, Teachers, & Students of Marion Co., Tennessee, and records from the South Pittsburg Historic Preservation Society.
 Where a date, a community, or other context exists in a public source, it is included; where it does not, only the name appears.
 Duplicate or overlapping roster entries are merged and noted.
+Currently operating Marion County Schools facilities (Jasper Elementary, Jasper Middle, Whitwell Elementary, Whitwell Middle, Monteagle Elementary, South Pittsburg Elementary) and the 1990s interim schools (Crossroads, Griffith Creek) carry their full narratives in the Modern Marion County Schools section above; this list keeps only short cross-reference entries.

 - Aetna (Etna) Mountain School.
 Community school on Aetna Mountain, the plateau west of Jasper.
 The area was later acquired by TVA in connection with the Raccoon Mountain pumped-storage project.